What is PVA & Why is it in Your Laundry Pacs?

 Because of PVA’s biodegradability, the EPA’s Safer Choice program recommends it as product that’s safe for people and for the environment.
 The Safer Choice label means that a product meets stringent criteria around not only chemical ingredients but also human safety and environmental impact.

 Plus, the EPA conducts annual checks to ensure that all Safer Choice products continue to meet their standards.
+Recently, the EPA evaluated and ruled in favor of PVA’s safety in a petition calling for its removal from Safer Choice and regulation.
 In other words, it’s a rigorous program that provides reliable guidance to people who are concerned about the health of themselves, their families, and their environment.

 The EPA isn’t the only government organization that has studied PVA and its impact.
 The U.S. Food and Drug administration has also approved it as a safe ingredient for healthcare products like vitamins, over-the-counter drugs, and more.
 In short, studies and research about PVA have thoroughly shown that PVA is safe for use in food, household items, beauty products, and even healthcare items like eye drops.

-Furthermore, a scientific journal conducted a rigorous study on PVA’s biodegradability, concluding that its high water solubility ensures “no concern for persistence or accumulation in the environment.”
-Again, what this ultimately means is that PVA isn’t plastic and doesn’t lead to microplastics that could cause environmental harm.
+Furthermore, a scientific journal conducted a rigorous study on PVA’s biodegradability, concluding that its high water solubility ensures no concern for persistence or accumulation in the environment.
+Again, what this ultimately means is that PVA isn’t a microplastic and doesn’t lead to microplastics that could cause environmental harm.

 Finally, specifically for cleaning products, the American Cleaning Institute studied PVA films and concluded that, both in treatment facilities and from natural microbes and bacteria, PVA films reliably biodegrade.
 Once more, this is something that plastics don’t do.